ftahas/ftahas.github.io/_posts/2025-02-10-brachistochrone.md

 ---

 The Brachistochrone curve is the fastest descent from point A to point B of a body subject to a gravitational force.
 It comes from the Ancient Greek word  $$\textit{brákhistos khrónos}$$ (shortest time).
 The description of the problem is the following.
 Consider two points A and B on a plane with a gravitational field acting in the $$\hat{y}$$ direction.
-A body is released from point A and will follow curve $S$ from point A to point B due to the gravitational force.
-What curve minimizes the time from A to B?
+A body is released from point A and will follow curve S from point A to point B due to the gravitational force.
+What curve minimises the time from A to B?
 See figure bellow.

 <div class="row justify-content-sm-center">